-Describe the recoupment process:

-f.
-Provider Retention of Payments.
-Section 1903(a)(1) provides that Federal matching funds are only available for expenditures made by states for services under the approved waiver.
-Select one:

-Providers receive and retain 100 percent of the amount claimed to CMS for waiver services.
+Describe the recoupment process: Appendix : I: Financial Accountability I-3: Payment (6 of 7) - rider Retention of Payments.
+Section $1903(a)(1)$ provides that Federal matching funds are only available for nditures made by states for services under the approved waiver.
+Select one: Providers receive and retain 100 percent of the amount claimed to CMS for waiver services.
 Providers are paid by a managed care entity (or entities) that is paid a monthly capitated payment.
 Specify whether the monthly capitated payment to managed care entities is reduced or returned in part to the state.
 No. The monthly capitated payments to the MCOs are not reduced or returned in part to the state.

-g.
-Additional Payment Arrangements
+Appendix c I: Financial Accountability I-3: Payment (7 of 7) g.
+Addi itional Payment Arrangements i.

-i.
 Voluntary Reassignment of Payments to a Governmental Agency.
-Select one:

-No. The state does not provide that providers may voluntarily reassign their right to direct payments to a governmental agency.
+Select one: No. The state does not provide that providers may voluntarily reassign their right to direct payments to a governmental agency.
 Yes.
-Providers may voluntarily reassign their right to direct payments to a governmental agency as provided in 42 CFR §447.10(e).
+Providers may voluntarily reassign their right to direct payments to a governmental agency as provided in 42 CFR $\S447.10(e)$.
 Specify the governmental agency (or agencies) to which reassignment may be made.